 Kafue National Park

 Established in the 1950s by the famous Norman Carr, Kafue is the oldest and largest national park in the country.
 The park covers an area of 22,900 km² still little known and largely unexplored in central-western Zambia.
 Thanks to its size and variety of habitats the Kafue National Park is rich in wildlife, particularly concentrated in the Busanga Plains, in the north of the park.
-158 mammal species, including a great variety of antelope, and over 500 bird species have been identified in Kafue.
-The park is one of the best places in Africa to find leopard.
+158 mammal species, including a great variety of antelopes, and over 500 bird species have been identified in the Kafue.

 Liuwa Plains National Park